 Original author & architect of the MySQL server

 Nick Wooler is the Product Line Manager for Directory Services on the Identity Management team at Sun Microsystems, Inc. Previously, Nick played a key role in the initial release of xVM Ops Center and Java ES portfolio model.
 Prior to joining Sun, Nick served as Senior Product Manager at CTB/McGraw-Hill, developing research-based online assessment software.
 In his career, he also served as Sr.Program Manager for iXL, UK Ltd., leading development teams which created internet business solutions for Fortune 500 companies, such as British Airways and Xerox.
 Nick received his MBA from Durham University Business School in England and his BA in Political Science from UCLA.
 Nick’s blog can be found at http://blogs.sun.com/nickwooler

 Matthew Yonkovit is a 12 year database veteran, who has worked on large performance tuning adventures on most major database platforms for several fortune 500 clients.
-He currently is a SR. Consultant for Mysql and lives in St. Johns Michigan.
+He currently is a Solution Architect for Sun/MySQL and lives in St. Johns Michigan.

 Rob Young is the Technical Product Manager for the MySQL Server and Enterprise product lines.
 He has over 20 years of database and application development experience with MySQL, Oracle, SQL Server, Sybase, and DB2.
 His primary responsibility is to work with MySQL Engineering on product strategy, roadmaps and technical requirements.
 He holds a BS in Economics/Finance from the University of Louisville and an AS in Applied Math/Computer Science from the University of Kentucky.